BadIdeaFactory/biffud.com/src/pages/people/bios/anthony-buchanan-jr.md

-restaurants around Washington DC, traveling to new places and being the first to try ultimately abandoned technology (worked at Blockbuster, used Compuserve, Palm Pilot, MySpace, Second Life, Jaiku, Digg, Fancy, Jaiku, Google Wave...but never Google+)"
+restaurants around Washington DC, traveling to new places and being the first to try ultimately abandoned technology (worked at Blockbuster, used Compuserve, Palm Pilot, MySpace, Second Life, Jaiku, Digg, Fancy, Jaiku, Google Wave...but never Google+)
-avatar: anthony-buchanan-jr.jpg
-twitter: anonymous
-github: anonymou
-quote: Quick someone give me a good quote
-score: 1
----